The 20 Best Korean BBQ Restaurants in Singapore

 18. 8 Korean BBQ

 8 Korean BBQ debuted in The Central at Clarke Quay, offering a delectable selection of high-quality BBQ meats in a modern industrial chic setting.
-They are named after their original 8-flavor set, which includes thick, delectable slices of excellent pork belly in a variety of flavors.
+They are named after their original 8-flavour set, which includes thick, delectable slices of excellent pork belly in a variety of flavours.
 Every barbeque set includes premium meat from Argentinian Grass Fed, USDA Prime, and Japanese Wagyu and comes with kimchi, beansprouts, veggies, and your selection of stew.
 For a more authentic Korean dining experience, try mixing their beverages the Korean way, such as soju and beer or bokbunja (a Korean raspberry wine) and makgeolli.

 11.30 am – 2 pm

 |Location||1 Scotts Rd, #04 – 20 / 21, Singapura 228208|